armanheidarii/Block-Cipher/README.md

 ## Introduction
 A block cipher is a method of encrypting data in blocks to produce ciphertext using a cryptographic key and algorithm.
 The block cipher processes fixed-size blocks simultaneously, as opposed to a stream cipher, which encrypts data one bit at a time.
 Most modern block ciphers are designed to encrypt data in fixed-size blocks of either 64 or 128 bits.

+### How Block Ciphers Work

+A block cipher takes a block of plaintext bits and generates a block of ciphertext bits, generally of the same size.
+The size of the block is fixed in the given scheme.
+The choice of block size does not directly affect the strength of the encryption scheme.
+The strength of the cipher depends on the key length.

 ## Usage
 ```bash
 python main.py